riverhuang1107/everai_documentation/Guide/en/App_Autoscaling.md

 ```
 Now, your app has the ability to autoscale.

-Run `everai worker list`, you can see that there is one worker under low load conditions.
+Run `everai worker list`, you can see that there is one worker under low load conditions. `CREATED_AT` and `DELETED_AT` use UTC time display.

 ```bash
 ID                      STATUS    DETAIL_STATUS    CREATED_AT                DELETED_AT